 Add your sweetener.
 You have several options:

-- Coffee syrup like Torani or Da Vinci (Cash & Carry has the best prices on bottled syrup, plus they have an enormous selection.
+- Coffee syrup like Torani or Da Vinci (Cash & Carry (now Smart Food Service) has the best prices on bottled syrup, plus they have an enormous selection.
 You can also buy in most grocery stores or directly from Starbucks.)

 - Regular sugar or other granulated sweetener (Truvia, Stevia in the Raw, Equal, etc)